Have you been wanting to invest but you don’t know where to start? Do you think investing is too complicated or too risky?

 What am I Investing In?

 Most micro-investing platforms invest your money into exchange-traded funds or ETFs.
 Unfamiliar with ETFs?
-Here’s a quick primer:
+Here’s a quick primer or see this article for more details:

 - An ETF is a fund made up of several different stocks.
 It’s a very diversified mix, containing companies of different sizes across different sectors.
 Think of it as a big vat of soup.